 Acting IV (2 semesters)*

-Scene study work of 20th and 21st century works with an emphasis on works by classic American playwrights, such as Miller and Albee, and those who experiment with theatrical forms, such as Ionesco, Beckett and Rivera.
+Scene study work of 20th and 21st century works with an emphasis on works by contemporary playwrights with unique artistic voices.

 Senior Project (2 semesters)